yuanbit/FinBERT-QA/README.md

 * [Contact](#contact)

 ## Installation
-If no GPU is available, an alternative and low-effort way to train and evaluate a model as well as predicting the results is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.
+If no GPU is available, an alternative and low-effort way to train and evaluate the models as well as predicting the results is through the following [online notebooks](https://github.com/yuanbit/FinBERT-QA-notebooks) using Colab.

 ### With Docker
 This repo can be used as a container with [Docker](https://www.docker.com/).
 This is does not require a locally checked out copy of FinBERT-QA.
 Run the commands as root if Docker is not configured.